Welcome to Kinetronix

-Augmented Reality is when you hold a phone and game images are added to your camera view.
+Regular augmented reality is when you hold a phone and game images are added to your camera view.

 Fast paced action combined with playing against a live opponent makes Kinetronix game experiences always fresh — even during matches that last a long time.

 All our games are made in Inverse Augmented Reality.